 Truck Driver Fatigue

-Houston Trucking Accident Attorneys
+Houston Trucking Accident Attorney

 There are strict laws limiting how many hours a trucker can drive continually and how many hours total a trucker can drive in a week.
 Driver fatigue is one of the most dangerous potential problems for truckers, as evidenced by an NHTSA study that found that over 30 percent of all truck drivers killed in accidents involved driver fatigue or falling asleep at the wheel.